-Group lights up, walks out on $420 restaurant bill
+UPDATE: Group lights up, walks out on $420 restaurant bill

 MEMPHIS, Tenn. — Police are looking for a group of nearly 20 people who they say tried to do drugs inside a popular Midtown restaurant, then skipped out on a $420 bill.

-It happened at Frida’s Mexican Restaurante on Madison avenue this past Sunday night.
+It happened at Frida’s Mexican Restaurante on Madison Avenue this past Sunday night.

 Surveillance video from inside the restaurant shows a table of 16 people eating and enjoying themselves.